evennia/evennia/docs/README.md

     ```

 - Then `cd` into it and create a new, empty database.
 You don't need to start the game
-  or do any further changes.
+  or make any further changes.

     ```
     evennia migrate